0E9B061F/lexdoc/README.md

 ## Shortened Definitions for Simple Tokens

-Tokens which have only a pattern and no other properties can be defined using only their pattern, simplifying many token definitions.
+Tokens which have only a pattern and no other properties can be defined using only their pattern, simplifying many token definitions:

 ```js
 // Using the Chevrotain #createToken API: